CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/Chapter6/README.md

 ## Data Files:

-Some of the Jupyter notebooks above have accompanying data files that should be stored in the same folder the notebooks.
-In all cases the individual notebooks usually explain the data used from each, and all data files have explanatory comment headers.
+Some of the Jupyter notebooks for this chapter have external data files that should be stored in the same folder as the notebooks.
+In all cases the individual notebooks describe the contents of the data files, and all data files have explanatory comment headers.

 ### Figure 6.2
 Luminosity and angular-diameter distances for 100 open star clusters from